GPSA - Graduate Psychology Student Association

 Standing Committees of Psychology Department that may have student representatives:

-Every year, students from Wheaton's graduate programs have the opportunity to submit research for review to present at the national conferences of organizations such as APA and CAPS.
+Every year, students from Wheaton's graduate programs have the opportunity to submit research for review to present at the national conferences of organizations such as ACA, AAMFT and CAPS.